Skip to main content

 • Your name and address

-• Information to identify the land.
+• Information to identify the land - either a written description, an Eircode or a map with the area outlined.
 Where the local authority cannot identify the land they may not be able to take the submission into account.

-• For land on the Supplemental Map, you may wish to bring to the Council’s attention matters which demonstrate that the land is not in scope for the tax or that the date which the land was considered in-scope is not correct and should be changed.
+• For land on the map, you may wish to bring to the local authority’s attention matters which demonstrate that the land is not in scope for the tax, or that the date which the land was considered in-scope is not correct and should be changed.

-• Reference to the Criteria in Section 653B of the Taxes Consolidation Act 1997 as amended by the Finance Act 2021 – If relevant, your submission should refer to these along with evidence to support any claims regarding the serviced nature of the land or any exclusions which should be applied.
+• Reference to criteria in Section 653B of the Taxes Consolidation Act 1997 – any submission should reference these along with evidence for consideration by the local authority to support any claims regarding the serviced nature of the land or any exclusions which should be applied.
+These criteria must also be referenced if the submission seeks to include additional land on the map.

-• The submission should set out any justification for exclusion of land, with reference to the criteria in the legislation.
+• The submission should set out any justification for inclusion or exclusion of land, with reference to the criteria in the legislation.

 In what format should the submission be made?

-Clare County Council hereby invites any interested parties to make submissions or observations with regard to the Residential Zoned Land Tax Supplemental Map.
-Submissions/observations may be made during the period from 1st of May 2023 to 1st June 2023 inclusive.
+Clare County Council hereby invites any interested parties to make submissions or observations with regard to the Residential Zoned Land Tax Annual Draft Map.
+Submissions/observations may be made during the periods from 1st of February 2024 to 1st April 2024 inclusive for the inclusion/exclusion of specific sites and from 1st of February 2024 to 31st May 2024 inclusive for rezoning requests on lands identified on the annual draft map.

 In respect of making a submission or observation please note the following:

-• Please insert the heading “Residential Zoned Land Tax Supplemental Map” on your submission.
+• Please insert the heading “Residential Zoned Land Tax Annual Draft Map” on your submission

-• Submissions on the Supplemental Map may be made in writing to Clare County Council not later than 1st June 2023, regarding—
+• Submissions on the Annual Draft Map may be made in writing to Clare County Council not later than 1 April 2024, regarding—

-(I) either the exclusion from the final map of specific sites, or
+(I) either the inclusion in or exclusion from the final map of specific sites, or

 (II) the date on which a site first satisfied the relevant criteria.

-Where land identified on the Supplemental Map is included in a development plan or local area plan in accordance with section 10(2)(a) or 19(2)(a) of the Planning and Development Act 2000, as amended, zoned—
+• Where land is identified on the annual draft map as being subject to the residential zoned land tax and where the land identified on the draft map is included in a development plan or local area plan in accordance with section 10(2)(a) or 19(2)(a) of the Act of 2000 zoned—

 (i) solely or primarily for residential use, or